qo-proto/qh/docs/protocol-definition.md

 - The client sends a request message to the server.
 - The server replies with a response message.
 - Each message is encoded in UTF-8 text unless otherwise specified.
-- Messages are delimited by a blank line between headers and body.
+- The header section is separated from the body by a special character.

 ### 1.1 Purpose